The Bankrate promise

 “A key to being able to save money is also knowing where you are wasting money,” says Robert Farrington, founder and CEO of The College Investor.
 “The goal should be to save as much of the money as possible already earmarked for college.
 I recommend that you start by using an online tool to help you track your spending.”

-The app also allows students to set financial goals for themselves, which is a good place to start when it comes to building smart savings habits.
-By seeing where exactly your money is going (ahem, Starbucks), you can better visualize where you should cut back and save.
+The app also allows students to set financial goals, which is a good place to start when it comes to building smart savings habits.
+By seeing where exactly your money is going — such as music, clothing or restaurants — you can better visualize where you should cut back and save.

 5. Save on school supplies and textbooks

-- Check to see if there’s an online version
+- Check if there’s an online version that’s cheaper.

 6. Get a side hustle